Frequently Asked Questions

 Cancelling the subscription

-It’s simple!
-Just go to Setting > Premium Features > Manage Subscription > Cancel.
+Go to Setting > Premium Features > Manage Subscription > Cancel.

 Getting a refund